JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_DEBUGGING.md

 3. Create test endpoints to isolate and verify functionality
 4. Ensure IAM permissions are correctly configured
 5. Test locally with the same configuration as production
+6. Be aware of mock implementations in development
+7. Use proper tooling (scripts) for AWS resource creation
+8. Document all configuration changes and endpoints

+### Next Steps

+1. Monitor production usage for any issues
+2. Consider adding additional logging if needed
+3. Set up CloudWatch alarms for error monitoring
+4. Document any future changes in this file